Political development in modern Gibraltar: Early developments

 The first civil judiciary was authorised in 1720, with a separate criminal and civil jurisdiction for Gibraltar created in 1739.
 However, there were no civilian courts and jurisdiction was exercised by the military under the authority of the Governor.
 Justices of the peace were first appointed in 1753 and a vice admiralty court established in 1793 to provide for the public auction of enemy ships captured by the Royal Navy.

 The first political advances took place during the governorship of Sir George Don which started in 1814.
 An Exchange and Commercial Library was founded in 1817, with the Exchange Committee initially focused on furthering the interests of merchants based in the fortress.
 The Exchange Committee evolved into an organ that provided for a local voice in government, although of itself it had no real powers.

-Upon declaring Gibraltar to be a Crown Colony in 1830, the Crown established an independent judiciary and a Supreme Court of Justice.
+Upon declaring Gibraltar to be a Crown Colony in 1830, the 1830 Charter of Justice established an independent judiciary and a Supreme Court of Justice.
 This reflected the British colonial system, where individual colonies had their own, distinct governments, finances, and judicial systems.
 The Charter, however, fell short of explicitly providing for a local role in government, although responsibility for government of Gibraltar passed from the War Office to the newly created Colonial Office.
 The Gibraltar Police Force was also established following the model of the Metropolitan Police; the first British Overseas Territory to do so.

 Although there was not an explicit role for the local population in government, Governor Sir George Don encouraged the development of the civilian administration.
 Following the establishment of the Exchange Committee by merchants and landowners, Don looked to the committee to provide a local voice.
 His successor Sir Robert Gardiner proved to be less keen, arguing that the needs of the civilian population were subordinate to the military garrison.
 Sir Robert suppressed a public petition from the Exchange Committee pressing for an enquiry into his administration in 1852 but was recalled to London in 1855 as unease in his administration grew.

 The role of the civilian administration remained focused on law and order.
 Political development remained slow and largely limited by the role of Gibraltar as a fortress.
 An 1889 ordinance defined the rights to residency, highlighting the importance of native-born individuals.
 In 1910, the new governor Sir Archibald Hunter sought to administer Gibraltar primarily as a fortess, regarding the civilian population as something of a nuisance.
 Following disquiet in the civilian population, Sir Archibald was also recalled before his term of office ended.

 It was not until 1921 that the first elections for a City Council in Gibraltar were held.